stateright/stateright.github.io/md-src/seeking-consensus.md

 In this chapter we introduce a simple replication protocol in an attempt to address that shortcoming.

-Initialize a new Rust project:
+Once again, we start by initializing a new Rust project:

 ```sh
 mkdir seeking-consensus